 On Earth Day (or any day), simply throw your seed bombs on bare soil wherever you’d like wildflowers to grow.
 Water until sprouts are a few inches high and then rainfall should be enough for the wildflowers to thrive.

 It’s amazing to see all of the different celebrations around the world for Earth Day, and no matter how you choose to spend the day, it’s important to have fun.
 If you can’t plant on Earth Day, get together with some of your friends or family and help clean up your local park, greenspace, or sidewalks near your home.
 If you’re able to plant, add pollinator-friendly, native, and long-blooming varieties to your garden to help pollinators from early spring all the way through fall.

-Did you do any of these easy Earth Day projects?
-Please post a photo on our Facebook page or tag us @americanmeadows on Instagram!
+Making great Earth Day projects with seeds?
+Share a photo on our Facebook page or tag #americanmeadows on Instagram!